Cecilia-xu/Leetcode/LeetCodeExplore/Array and String.md

 		String s= "GeeksforGeeks";
 		// or String s= new String ("GeeksforGeeks");

-		// Returns the number of characters in the String.
-		System.out.println("String length = " + s.length());
+		// *1.Returns the number of characters in the String. (这里的length带括号) System.out.println("String length = " + s.length());

-		// Returns the character at ith index.
+		// 2.
+Returns the character at ith index.
 		System.out.println("Character at 3rd position = " + s.charAt(3));

-		// Return the substring from the ith index character
-		// to end of string
-		System.out.println("Substring " + s.substring(3));
+		// 3.
+Returns the substring from the ith index character to end of string System.out.println("Substring " + s.substring(3));

-		// Returns the substring from i to j-1 index.
+		// 4.
+Returns the substring from i to j-1 index.
 		System.out.println("Substring = " + s.substring(2,5));

-		// Concatenates string2 to the end of string1.
+		// 5.
+Concatenates string2 to the end of string1.
 		String s1 = "Geeks";
 		String s2 = "forGeeks";
 		System.out.println("Concatenated string = " + s1.concat(s2));

-		// Returns the index within the string
-		// of the first occurrence of the specified string.
+		// 6.
+Returns the index within the string of the first occurrence of the specified string.
 		String s4 = "Learn Share Learn";
 		System.out.println("Index of Share " + s4.indexOf("Share"));

-		// Returns the index within the string of the
+		// 7.
+Returns the index within the string of the
 		// first occurrence of the specified string,
 		// starting at the specified index.
 		System.out.println("Index of a = " + s4.indexOf('a',3));

-		// Checking equality of Strings
+		// 8.
+Checking equality of Strings
 		Boolean out = "Geeks".equals("geeks");
 		System.out.println("Checking Equality " + out);
 		out = "Geeks".equals("Geeks");